sockeqwe/mosby/viewstate.md

 As already said, by using the delegate you can support `Activity`, `Fragment` or `ViewGroup` not included in the Mosby library like `DialogFragment` or support third party frameworks like [RoboGuice](https://github.com/roboguice/roboguice).
 Mosby's ships with support Fragment (Fragments from support library).
 With delegation as described above you can use "native" `android.app.Fragment` as well.

 Another advantage of delegation is that you can change Mosby's default behavior by implementing a custom Delegate.
-For example: Mosby's default implementation of how to handle Presenter during orientation changes is to recreate the presenter and to restart the requests (excepted retaining Fragments where the Presenter survives).
+For example: Mosby's default implementation of how to handle Presenter during orientation changes is to recreate the presenter and to restart the requests (excepted `setRetainInstance(true)`).
 You could write another `ActivityMvpDelegate` or `FragmentMvpDelegate` that internally uses a `HashMap<Integer, MvpPresenter>` to store an already existing Presenter and reuse it when the View gets recreated after orientation changes (instead of creating a new one and restart async. background work):

 {% highlight java %}
 public interface IdBasedMvpView extends MvpView {